Murari (2001 film): Development

-When Krishna Vamsi visited a temple in a village, he came to know about a very famous person there whose three sons died under suspicious circumstances at regular intervals 4 years back.
+When Krishna Vamsi visited a temple in a village, he learned a famous resident there whose three sons died under suspicious circumstances at regular intervals four years ago.
 When he spoke to the local people, they said that the man killed a worker from lower cadre by hiring some goons and the wife of that murdered person came to this person's house and cursed that all his three sons would be dying within six months.
 After listening to them, he was intrigued by all these incidents.
-As a part of his research, he visited temples and observed the architecture, sculptures and also read books like Autobiography of a Yogi etc.
+As a part of his research, he visited temples and observed the architecture, sculptures and also read books like Autobiography of a Yogi.

 He said in an interview, "I met highly qualified people like Sirivennela Sitaramasastri to enhance my knowledge in various things.
 I also studied the visions of our ancestors, who during their time have designed things like missiles, television, aircrafts[sic] etc." He added, "We always have an answer for any questions that start with 'what', 'how' and 'when'.
 But we do not have any reason or answer for questions starting with 'why'.
 I had this kind of backdrop in my mind and wanted to make a film.
 When a film in the combination of Mahesh Babu and Krishna Vamsi was announced, I though I should make all those mystic questions get a representation in this film."
 He wanted to incorporate Telugu culture and tradition with a festive mood and thus used a joint-family backdrop.

 Influenced by Hrishikesh Mukherjee's 1971 film Anand, Krishna Vamsi wanted to kill Mahesh Babu's character in this film as he felt that except Anand, no other film introduced a hero who would be dying very soon.
 During the story discussions, when he said the same to his team, none accepted.
 He aimed to go in reverse trend and form the film's screenplay as story writers used to create a problem and then introduced the hero to solve it in Telugu cinema.
 After meeting Mahesh Babu, Krishna Vamsi decided to use the story of Krishna for the family part.
 He clarified that it was not a true adaptation of Lord Krishna's life but he got inspired by the characterizations in Krishna's story.

 According to Krishna Vamsi, the near-death situations Murari faces in the film are inspired from the attacks of rakshasas on Krishna and the fatal attack in the climax was inspired from Lord Krishna's death in the hands of a Yadava hunter.
 Sri Sita Ramachandra Swamy temple at Ammapally near Shamshabad was selected for filming key scenes related to the curse part of the story and the temple gained prominence after the film's release.
 A strong belief in the film industry emerged that a film with scenes shot at the temple will do well at the box-office.